 Step 1: Add Source File

 First, add your sample source file to the python program.
-You can also use the given sample file and download the python code here.
+You can also use the given sample file and download the python code at our documentation.

 Step 2: Install Requests Module